SCHOLARSHIPS

 • How is financial need determined?

-• It is a requirement of the General Scholarship Application — excluding the employer-based scholarships — to complete the Free Application for Federal Student Aid (FAFSA) form.
-The FAFSA form for the 2024-25 academic year will be available to students by December 31, 2023.
-Students will be asked to upload a copy of their FAFSA confirmation e-mail that shows their estimated Student Aid Index (SAI) which will be used to determine financial need.
-For more information on the brand new 2024-25 FAFSA form, please visit their website.
+• It t is a requirement of the General Scholarship Application – excluding the employer-based scholarships – to complete the Free Application for Federal Student Aid (FAFSA) form.
+The FAFSA form for the 2025-26 academic year will be available to students in December 2024.
+Students will be asked to upload a copy of their FAFSA confirmation e-mail that shows their estimated Student Aid Index (SAI), which will be used to determine financial need.
+For more information on the 2025-26 FAFSA form, please visit their website.

 • When must I have my FAFSA filed?